thlaure/thlaure/README.md

 ### 🖥️Professional experience
 #### **Lead Developer** at [Fortil](https://fortil.group/)
 <sub>*12/2023 - today / On site / La Seyne-sur-Mer (83)*</sub>
-- On assignment at Mutuelle Verte in Toulon (83)
+On assignment at Mutuelle Verte in Toulon (83) as a lead developer:
-- Rewriting of a C# webservice into a Symfony API
+- Helped redesign a C# webservice into a Symfony API
+- Roadmap writing
+- Maintenance and development of the Mutuelle Verte's tools with Symfony, particularly in terms of form security
+- Dockerization of the mutual's services
-- Creation of a Docker for the development environment
+- Participation in setting up a remote development environment using Coder
-- Technical management of the webdev team
+- Migration of MSSQL databases and SSIS batches
+- Writing PHPUnit unit tests
+- Writing Behat functional tests

+Technical stack: Symfony, JavaScript, Linux, MSSQL, AS400, MySQL, Jenkins, Sentry, GitLab, Behat, PHPStan, PHPCS

+For Fortil :
+- Conduct technical interviews
+- Development of an internal event management application: Symfony, HTML, CSS, JavaScript, PostgreSQL, Docker, PHPUnit, PHPStan, CS Fixer

 #### **Temporary teacher** at [CNAM Engineering School](https://ecole-ingenieur.cnam.fr/eicnam-ecole-d-ingenieur-e-s-/ecole-d-ingenieur-e-s-1000-ingenieurs-diplomes-chaque-annee-en-formation-continue-820776.kjsp)
 <sub>*03/2023 - today / On site / Toulon (83)*</sub>